Freihaut/Freihaut_Goeritz-2022-Study-App-Keyboard/README.md

 This repository contains the study-app that was used for a longitudinal study about the relationship between stress and keyboard typing behavior.

+The corresponding research manuscript is: Freihaut, P. & Göritz, A. S. (2022).
+Unlocking feelings with a password – An investigation of the relationship between keyboard typing and affective states.
+Manuscript in review.
+Preprint available at http://dx.doi.org/10.2139/ssrn.4206734

 ### Study-App Description

 After installation, the Study-App openes a data collection window to log participants keyboard typing behavior as well